Collinformatics/AudioTranscription/README.md

     If it works the path to your interpreter should directly above the string

-    Find the text and copy the path:
+    The path should look something like this, find the text and copy it:

         C:\Users\acountname\miniconda3\envs\envAudio\python.exe

 - Add intrepreter to UI.java:

-  Find the line that looks like this in the java script:
+  Find the line that looks like this in the UI.java script:

       public String pythonExe = "C:\path\to\python.exe";